Pauli Consistent $\alpha$--$\alpha$ Interaction from Inverse Scattering via Phase Function Wavefunctions and RGM Antisymmetrization: Introduction

-Within quantum scattering theory, the wave function provides the most complete description of an interaction process, as it contains all information necessary to determine measurable quantities such as scattering amplitudes, phase shifts, and cross sections.
-Experimentally, however, wave functions are not directly observable; instead, one measures asymptotic quantities such as differential and total cross sections, which are encoded in the scattering amplitude.
-The reconstruction of wave functions and amplitudes from scattering data therefore constitutes a fundamental challenge in nuclear reaction theory.
-Conventional approaches typically rely on solving the time-independent Schr\"odinger equation for a given interaction potential and extracting scattering information from the asymptotic behavior of the resulting wave functions.
+Within quantum scattering theory, the wavefunction provides the most complete description of an interaction process, as it contains all information necessary to determine measurable quantities such as scattering amplitudes, phase shifts, and cross sections.
+Experimentally, however, wavefunctions are not directly observable; instead, one measures asymptotic quantities such as differential and total cross sections, which are encoded in the scattering amplitude.
+The reconstruction of wavefunctions and amplitudes from scattering data therefore constitutes a fundamental challenge in nuclear reaction theory.
+Conventional approaches typically rely on solving the time-independent Schr\"odinger equation for a given interaction potential and extracting scattering information from the asymptotic behavior of the resulting wavefunctions.
 These methods can become computationally demanding, especially in the presence of long-range Coulomb interactions.

 An alternative and efficient framework is provided by the variable phase approach (VPA), also known as the phase function method (PFM), which reformulates the scattering problem in terms of first-order nonlinear differential equations for the radial phase shift and amplitude.
-Unlike traditional $S$-matrix or Jost-function methods \cite{Mackintosh,Jost}, PFM requires only the interaction potential as input and avoids explicit construction of the full scattering wave function at the outset.
-The method has been successfully applied to a variety of nuclear systems, including neutron–proton \cite{AnilPRC,Scripta}, proton–proton \cite{Anil}, neutron–deuteron \cite{PAN,JNP,JNP2}, and $\alpha$–$\alpha$ scattering \cite{Khachi}.
-More recently, Laha and collaborators have demonstrated the versatility of PFM in studying nucleon–nucleon, nucleon–nucleus, and nucleus–nucleus interactions using different phenomenological potentials \cite{Laha,Khirali,Sahoo,Bhoi}.
+Unlike traditional $S$-matrix or Jost-function methods \cite{Mackintosh,Jost}, PFM requires only the interaction potential as input and avoids explicit construction of the full scattering wavefunction at the outset.
+The method has been successfully applied to a variety of nuclear systems, including neutron-proton \cite{AnilPRC,Scripta,NPA,reso1,reso2,ERA}, proton-proton \cite{turk,Anil}, neutron-deuteron, proton-deuteron \cite{PAN,bede1,JNP,JNP2,nD}, $n-\alpha$ \cite{lala}, $\alpha$-$\alpha$ scattering \cite{21,Khachi, compu}, $\alpha$-$^3H$ and $\alpha$-$^3He$ \cite{ijp,lala2}, $p$-$^7Be$ \cite{astro}.
+More recently, Laha and collaborators have demonstrated the versatility of PFM in studying nucleon-nucleon, nucleon-nucleus, and nucleus-nucleus interactions using different phenomenological potentials \cite{Laha,Khirali,Sahoo,Bhoi}.